KingSonkorey69/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Exercise 12: mkdir -m 751 my_dir Create a directory called my_dir with permissions 751 in the working directory.

-Exercise 13: chgrp school hello Change gorup owner to holberton for the file hello
+Exercise 13: chgrp school hello Change gorup owner to school for the file hello

-Exercise 14: chown vincent:staff * Change owner to vincent and the group owner to stff for all files and directories in current directory.
+Exercise 14: chown vincent:staff * Change owner to vincent and the group owner to staff for all files and directories in current directory.

 Exercise 15: chown -h vincent:staff _hello Changes the owner and group owner of file _hello to vincent and staff respectively.